 After successfully selling a few of the prints for $160 each, Mountain reportedly tried to arrange a fourth larger sale for $8,000 with an art gallery in Surrey, Vancouver.
 The owner became suspicious after noticing that caller ID identified Mountain's phone number as belonging to a hotel.
 The art gallery owner then contacted the CCA.

 Soon after, Constable Tim Shields of the Royal Canadian Mounted Police (RCMP) received a phone call.

 "I was contacted [by the CCA] about a gentleman going by the name of Steven Mountain who was approaching B.C. area galleries as a representative of the Association," said Shields in a telephone interview with collectSPACE.

 Not only was the CCA not aware of Mountain's activities, but had never organized a space camp fund.

-"He jumped out the window, luckily of a first floor room," recounted Shields.
+"He jumped out the window, luckily of a first floor room," Shields stated.
 "He then proceeded to climb a barbed wire fence ripping apart his bare hands, ran through brambles of blackberries, all awhile wearing only boxer shorts and a t-shirt."

-© 1999-2013 collectSPACE.com All rights reserved.
+© 2018 collectSPACE.com All rights reserved.